drykvf/Movie_Studio_P1_Project_HK/README.md

 Business Problem

-Microsoft may be able to improve their resource allocation to get more turnover in the correct season with three categories of movies.
-Preferring these movies aims more satisfied audience thanks to the high demanded movies while company is going to get anticipated turnover.
+Microsoft may be able to improve their resource allocation to get more profit in the correct season with three categories of movies.
+Preferring these movies aims more satisfied audience thanks to the high demanded movies while company is going to get anticipated profit.

 Data